 A warning is a penalty for a bigger infraction than cautions, but not too severe.
 A warning is given to a fighter when they are an interference to the tournament, or has committed moderate infractions.
-Warnings are to be recorded in case of upgrades.
+Warnings are to be recorded in case of repeat infractions and upgrades.